 future youth programs: The Midwest Writing

-Center Endowment for Youth Programming.
+Center Tim Curry Endowment for Youth Programming.
 The

-fund was established by using memorials
+fund was named for and established using memorials

 honoring Tim Curry, beloved former Moline

 High School English teacher and developer of

 Program (YEW) at the Midwest Writing

 the Community Foundation of the Great River

 Bend (CFGRB).
 MWC’s goal is for the fund to

 provide annual support for youth writing